Robert Albert Bauer

-Robert Albert Bauer (Austrian born, US citizen, 1910 – September 27, 2003), was a US Foreign Service Officer, an anti-Nazi radio broadcaster, Voice of America (VOA) announcer and international affairs author and editor whose the most of the all diplomatic career spanned from World War II to the Cold War.
-He fled from the Nazis three times - from Vienna and Prague in 1938 and from Paris in 1940.
+Robert Albert Bauer (Austrian born, US citizen, 1910 – September 27, 2003), was a US Foreign Service Officer, an anti-Nazi radio broadcaster, Voice of America (VOA) announcer, and an international affairs author and editor.
+His diplomatic career spanned from World War II to the Cold War.
+He fled from the Nazis three times – from Vienna and Prague in 1938 and from Paris in 1940.

 Radio broadcaster

-A master of Austrian slang dialects, Bauer broadcast anti-Nazi news stories in German anonymously through the Austrian Freedom Broadcasting Station in Fecamp, Normandy, in the 1930s and often imitated Adolf Hitler and mocked him in comical news stories.
-The press called him "Rudolph.2" He was active in the Austrian anti-Nazi movement against Hitler before World War II, and in 1980 was awarded the Great Silver Order of Honor from the Republic of Austria for Service in the Liberation of Austria.
+A master of Austrian slang dialects, Bauer anonymously broadcast anti-Nazi news stories in German through the Austrian Freedom Broadcasting Station in Fecamp, Normandy, in the 1930s.
+He often imitated Adolf Hitler and mocked him in comical news stories.
+The press called him "Rudolph.2" He was active in the Austrian anti-Nazi movement against Hitler before World War II.
+In 1980, he was awarded the Great Silver Order of Honor from the Republic of Austria for Service in the Liberation of Austria.

 Education

-Bauer graduated from the Graduate Institute of International Studies in Geneva, Switzerland in 1931; took an M.A. from the College of Economic Sciences in Vienna in 1932; a Doctor Juris degree from University of Vienna Law School in 1933; a diploma in Middle-East Studies from the University of Tehran in 1960; and a master's degree in Middle East Studies from American University in Cairo, Egypt in 1967.
+Bauer graduated from the Graduate Institute of International Studies in Geneva, Switzerland in 1931.
+He took an M.A. from the College of Economic Sciences in Vienna in 1932; a Doctor Juris degree from University of Vienna Law School in 1933; a diploma in Middle-East Studies from the University of Tehran in 1960; and a master's degree in Middle East Studies from American University in Cairo, Egypt in 1967.
 He was fluent in German, French and English.

 Early life

 Bauer was born in Vienna in 1910, the son and only child of Robert Bauer and Rosa Schwarz.
 His father was an officer in the Imperial and Royal Austro-Hungarian Army and was killed in the final days of World War I, when Bauer was eight years old.
 That early loss dramatically shaped Bauer's life.

 Upon graduating with a doctor of law in 1933, Bauer practiced in Vienna from 1935 to 1938.
 As a student at Vienna University, he became a member of the social-democratic youth movement.
-After the assassination of Austrian chancellor Engelbert Dollfuss by the Nazis in 1934, Bauer became convinced that the only way to fight the Nazis was within the framework of the Vaterlandische Front, the only political organization allowed in Austria at that time.
+After the assassination of Austrian chancellor Engelbert Dollfuss by the Nazis in 1934, Bauer became convinced that the only way to fight the Nazis was within the framework of the "Vaterländische Front" (Patriotic Front), the only political organization allowed in Austria at that time.
 Bauer joined its propaganda office as a volunteer and spoke at international youth conferences in Prague and Paris in 1937.